As summit ends, G-7 urged to deliver on vaccines, climate - WTMJ

 At the G-7, Johnson described Biden as a “breath of fresh air.”
 French President Emmanuel Macron, after speaking one-to-one with Biden, said, “It’s great to have a U.S. president part of the club and very willing to cooperate.”

-The re-energized G-7 made ambitious declarations during their meetings about girls’ education, preventing future pandemics and using the finance system to fund green growth.
+The re-energized G-7 made ambitious declarations during their meetings about girls’ education, preventing future pandemics and financing greener infrastructure globally.
 Above all, they vowed to share vaccine doses with less well-off nations that urgently need them.
 Johnson said the group would pledge at least 1 billion doses, with half of that coming from the United States and 100 million from Britain.

-Public health advocates said much more than just doses was needed, including money and logistical help to get shots delivered in poorer countries.

-World Health Organization Director-General Tedros Adhanom Ghebreyesus commended the vaccine pledge but said it’s not enough.
+World Health Organization Director-General Tedros Adhanom Ghebreyesus and other public health officials commended the vaccine pledge but said it’s not enough.
 To truly end the pandemic, he said, 11 billion doses are needed to vaccinate at least 70% of the world’s population by mid-2022.

 “We need more and we need them faster,” Tedros said.